dxfoso/velvet/README.md

-# Privacy Policy - Velvet Leaf Company
+# Privacy Policy - Company

-At Velvet Leaf Company, we value the privacy of our users.
+At Company, we value the privacy of our users.
 This Privacy Policy outlines the types of personal information we collect, how we use it, and the steps we take to protect your data when you use our app and website.

 ## 1. Information We Collect